Elevate Your Comic Art with Screen Tones

 Another method I've come across for creating screen tones involves using stamps that you dip in ink.
 This approach offers spontaneity, letting you craft fun and unique patterns.

 Creating your own stamps can be fulfilling.
-However, if you prefer buying them, check out a recent Kickstarter project by artist Jarret Hartnell, who is developing a set of screentone stamps and includes a variety of customizable designs.
+However, if you prefer buying them, check out a recent Kickstarter project by artist Jarret Hartnell, who is developing a set of screentone stamps that includes a variety of customizable designs.

-The Digital Approach: Using PNG or photo Files
+The Digital Approach: Using PNG or Photo Files

 For digital artists, screen tones often come in the form of photo or transparent PNG files.
 This method allows layering in software like Procreate or Photoshop.